apmlabs/ace-box/docs/custom-use-case.md

 <br>

 # Introduction
 In addition to use-cases provided natively by the ACE-Box, it is now possible to create custom use-cases.
-This allows using the ACE-Box as a platform to develop your own scenarios, demonstrations, trainings, etc.
+This capability allows using the ACE-Box as a platform to develop your own scenarios, demonstrations, trainings, etc.

 In the next sections you can find all the needed information to develop your own custom use-case from scratch.